“ There are countless suns and countless earths all rotating round their suns. (...)

 Giordano Bruno (1584)

-I'm a postdoctoral researcher in the field of stellar astrophysics and exoplanets, currently working at the Instituto de Astrofísica de Canarias in Tenerife, Spain.
+I'm a postdoctoral researcher in the field of stellar astrophysics and exoplanets, currently working at the Subaru Telescope on Maunakea in Hawai'i.
 My interests lie in stellar parameter determination of low-mass planet hosts using different techniques, exoplanet detection with photometry and spectroscopy, and exoplanet characterization.
 I'm also interested in astro-photography; all pictures on this website have been taken by myself.

-Find more of my astro-photos here.
+Find more of my astro-photos here

 I completed my bachelor and master degrees in Astronomy at the University of Vienna (Austria), and then finished my PhD in Astrophysics at the University of Göttingen (Germany) in 2017.
-Afterwards, I held several postdoc positions at the Observatory Hamburg (Germany), University of Oklahoma (USA), and now the University of La Laguna (Spain).
+Afterwards, I held several postdoc positions at the Observatory Hamburg (Germany), University of Oklahoma (USA), and the Instituto de Astrofísica de Canarias (Spain).
+Now, I work as support astronomer at the Subaru Telescope in Hawai'i.

 I'm interested in astrophotography, where I'm trying to